Skip to content. | Skip to navigation

 Richly detailed and heavily illustrated, Little White Houses adds a new dimension to our understanding of race in America and the inequalities that persist in the U.S. housing market.

-Dianne Harris is an architectural historian and director of the Illinois Program for Research in the Humanities at the University of Illinois, Urbana–Champaign.
+Dianne Harris is an architectural historian and dean of the University of Washington College of Arts & Sciences.
 She is author of The Nature of Authority: Villa Culture, Landscape, and Representation in Eighteenth-Century Lombardy and editor of Second Suburb: Levittown, Pennsylvania.

 In this fascinating probe of the familiar suburban tract homes of the post–World War II era, Dianne Harris powerfully conveys how race and class were inscribed on the new metropolitan landscape.
 White middle-class America was born and raised in suburbia, a legacy we still live with today.